Shahril-Iskandar/personal-school-timetable-planner/README.md

 # SSM-Timetable-Planner
 What is this about?

-Allow students to plan their courses visually; by following NTU STARS format that allows for dropdown option and display in calendar format.
-Students can also export to Google calendar format.
+This is a personal project to allow myself to plan university courses visually; by following NTU STARS format that allows for dropdown option and display in calendar format.
+It is also able to  export to Google calendar format.

+Problem that inspire me to this:
+NIE provides semester timetable in PDF format which makes it hard to visualise the day/time of week for that particular course.
+NTU STARS allows students to tentatively add courses into their planner and visualise it in a nicer way.
+So this project aims to do just that with a combination of Python and Excel VBA.

 How?